christian-brindley/rcs-k8s/README.md

 This repository includes sample deployment artifacts for the Ping Identity Remote Connector Service (RCS).
 Assets include

-- A [sample Docker build based on the sample RCS](docker/rcs-base/) provided by Ping Identity
+- A [sample Docker build based on the sample RCS image](docker/ping/) provided by Ping Identity
-- A [sample Docker build based on a generic OS image with JVM](docker/generic-base) (Ping Java image used for illustration)
+- A [sample Docker build based on a generic linux image](docker/generic) (alpine linux used for illustration)
 - A [sample helm chart](helm) and associated templates for deploying the image in a kubernetes environment